22

 What makes us dream?
 The hotel’s secret screening room, which houses a rare collection of films and iconic concert recordings from the 1980s and 1990s.
 And for those who want to prolong the experience in real life, the hotel also secures tickets for guests to neighbouring venues, such as La Cigale and Le Trianon, two of the city’s most coveted stages.

-Where?
+The address?
 Hôtel Elysée Montmartre, 78 Boulevard Marguerite de Rochechouart, Paris 18th.

 A night in the heart of Paris at Hôtel Cour des Vosges